Dakshina-Migara/spring-boot-mysql-employee-crud/README.md

 # Spring Boot Employee Management System

-A Spring Boot–based RESTful API for managing employees using CRUD operations.
+> A RESTful API for Employee Management built with Java, Spring Boot, Spring Data JPA, and MySQL.

-This project uses **Spring Data JPA**, **DTO pattern**, and follows a clean layered architecture.
+This project is a complete backend service for managing employee records, featuring a clean layered architecture, DTO pattern implementation, and RESTful endpoints for full CRUD operations.

 ---